become an integral part of GIS mapping and analysis. Global

 Mapper is well known for its ability to import, analyze, edit and export

-Lidar datasets and other 3D point clouds.
+Lidar datasets.
 With Global Mapper’s Lidar Module, advanced functionality

 is leveraged through an easy to use Lidar